E-mail addresses of Competition Secretaries are :-

 External Competition Secretary - wdcccompsec1@gmail.com

-WORKINGTON & DISTRICT CAMERA CLUB Competition Rules 2022/23
+WORKINGTON & DISTRICT CAMERA CLUB RULES 2025/26

 1. AUTHENTICITY OF WORK

-All the elements in the entered image must have been produced by the author.
+All elements in the entered image must have been produced by the author.
+Specifically the author must have:

 a) Taken the photograph/s used in the image